SolaceTraining/solace-workshop-scs/codelab.md

 #### PubSub+ Service in Solace Cloud
 If you want to stand up your Solace PubSub+ Service in Solace Cloud go ahead and login or signup at the [Cloud Signup Page](https://console.solace.cloud/login/new-account).
 Note that a free tier is available and will work for this workshop.

+* **Capture the Solace Messaging connect info to be used by the Spring Cloud Streams binder throughout this workshop**
+* Login to Solace Cloud -> Choose your messaging service -> Click the *Connect* tab
+* Click on the *Solace Messaging* Option
+* Under *Connection Details* capture the *Username*, *Password*, *Message VPN*, and *SMF Host* for use throughout the workshop.

 #### Local Solace PubSub+ Instance
 When developing your application, you may want to test using a local instance of the Solace PubSub+ Event Broker.
 Refer to the Solace [Docker Getting Started Guide](https://solace.com/software/getting-started/) to get you up and running quickly with a broker instance running in Docker.
-You may skip this step if you decide to use a broker running in PCF or Solace Cloud.
+You may skip this step if you decide to use a broker running elsewhere, such as in Solace Cloud.

+* **Capture the Solace Messaging connect info to be used by the Spring Cloud Streams binder throughout this workshop**
+* If you just deployed a docker container using the instructions linked above then the values will be as follows:
+* *Username* & *Password* are 'admin', *Message VPN* is 'default', and *SMF Host* is 'tcp://localhost:55555'

+#### Other Solace PubSub+ Service Instance
+If using another PubSub+ Service Instance either get the connection information from your administrator or if you have management access it can be retrieved from the PubSub+ manager.
+* You will need the *SMF Host*, *Username*, *Password*, and *Message VPN* to connect to.

 ## Deploy Your First Source & Sink
 Duration: 0:45:00